 - The NSF Graduate Research Fellowship.
 Usually due at the end of October.
 Make sure to polish your broader impacts in addition to your research statement!
 Must apply as an undergraduate, or during your 1st or 2nd year of graduate studies.

-- The NASA Earth and Space Science Fellowship (recently renamed FINESST).
+- The NASA Future Investigators in Earth and Space Science and Technology (FINESST) fellowship (formerly the NESSF program).
 Usually due at the very beginning of February.